Board of Trustees

-Elizabeth Regan, Stacey Curtis, Dottie Goettler, Peggy Dougherty Second row, left to right
+Richard Wolak, Stacey Curtis, Dottie Goettler, Elizabeth Regan Second row, left to right

-Richard Berdan (Facilities Committee - Chair) is an architect, designer & builder with projects ranging from modest straw-bale artist studios to the region's largest destination resorts, Mohegan Sun and MGM Foxwoods.
-He is particularly interested in sustainable and permaculture design strategies, creating emotional, mindful spaces and the pursuit of innovative and alternative methods of form making and design exploration.
-Richard studied architecture at the Cooper Union in New York City.
-He currently resides in Stonington Borough with his wife Annamaria and daughters, Sasha (a current MDS elementary student) and Sabina (a soon-to-be MDS student).
-Together they enjoy the great outdoors, travel & the arts.
+Richard Berdan (Vice President & Facilities Committee Chair) is an architect, designer & builder who studied at the Cooper Union in New York City.
+He currently resides in Stonington Borough with his wife Annamaria and daughters, Sasha (elementary student) and Sabina, (primary intermediate student).
+Together they enjoy the great outdoors, travel & visual arts.

 Patrice Champagne (Committee on Trustees) has served as Montessori Discovery School's head of school since 1986.
 She first visited the school in 1983 while looking for a program for her then 3-year-old son, Robert.
 Patrice has Bachelor and Master of Arts degrees in American History from Connecticut College and a Senior Certificate in Conflict Resolution from the University of New Haven.
-She attended the first Montessori Administrator training course at the Center for Montessori Education in 1987-88.
+She attended the first Montessori Administrator training course at the Center for Montessori Teacher Education in 1987-88.
 Effective communication is of particular interest to her.
 Patrice and the MDS staff have developed a communication model, ongoing communication training and staff retreats which help make MDS the very special place it is.
-Patrice enjoys reading, knitting, 18th-century architecture, storytelling and spending time with her grandson Henry.
+Patrice enjoys reading, knitting, 18th-century architecture, storytelling and spending time with her grandsons, Henry and John Paul.

-Stacey Curtis (Vice President, Fundraising Committee, Finance Committee) is self-employed as the CFO for Loss Solutions Group.
+Stacey Curtis ( Fundraising Committee Chair, Finance Committee) is self-employed as the CFO for Loss Solutions Group.
 Before moving back to Connecticut in 2005, she spent 8 years in California going to school and working as an accountant.
 Stacey joined the auction committee during her son's first year in the primary program and chaired the committee the following year.
 After 2 years of working on various MDS fundraising projects, Stacey joined the board as Fundraising Chair.
-Stacey lives in Canterbury with her husband Rich, her son Adam, who is in the elementary program, and her younger son Noah, a future MDS student.
+Stacey lives in Canterbury with her husband Rich, her son Adam, who is in the elementary program, and her younger son Noah, who is a primary student.

-Michele Devine (Finance Committee) is the Executive Director of the Southeastern Regional Action Council (SERAC), a non-profit that serves the 20 communities in the region to reduce the impact of substance abuse and other addictive behaviors.
+Michele Devine (Strategic Planning Committee Chair) is the Executive Director of the Southeastern Regional Action Council (SERAC), a non-profit that serves the 20 communities in the region to reduce the impact of substance abuse and other addictive behaviors.
 Her past career in mental health gave her the determination to create a strong infrastructure for prevention in the region.
 Michele now is very active in statewide programs and advocacy for laws related to substance use and other at risk behaviors in youth.
 Michele has a Masters degree in Student Personnel in Higher Education and Mental Health Counseling.
 She has coordinated a variety of adolescent and parenting programs for communities in the region.
 Her true success is her family!
-She is married and the mother of two boys, Jack and Brennan Devine.
+She is married and the mother of two boys, Jack and Brennan.

-"MDS encourages children to learn from their everyday life and from their environment all around them.
-Not only am I so happy about the education my son is receiving, our whole family can be involved in the school community by volunteering our time."
+"MDS encourages children to learn from their everyday life and from the environment all around them.
+As a past MDS parent I am so happy about the education my son received and the opportunity to serve the MDS school community."

-Dottie Goettler (President, Strategic Planning Committee) has been a mechanical engineer at Electric Boat for fourteen years, where she is responsible for the design and construction support of various mechanical and electro-mechanical systems.
-Her daughter Dana is in the MDS elementary program.
+Dottie Goettler (President & Committee on Trustees Chair) has been a mechanical engineer at Electric Boat for fourteen years, where she is responsible for the design and construction support of various mechanical and electro-mechanical systems.
+Her daughter, Dana, is in the MDS elementary program.
 Over these years, she has watched her thrive in the school's environment.
 Dottie joined the Board of Trustees to be more involved with what has become such an important part of her family's life.